thebedroomlaboratory/thebedroomlaboratory.github.io/source/_posts/2014-07-12-map-making.md

 [<img class="aligncenter wp-image-296 size-large" src="/wp-content/uploads/2014/07/IMG_20140710_134337-EFFECTS-1024x767.jpg" alt="" width="700" height="524" />](/wp-content/uploads/2014/07/IMG_20140710_134337-EFFECTS.jpg)

 <p style="text-align: left;">
   I put all the circles in a jar, I think I have an oncoming hoarding problem.
-Anywho&#8230; I have to find the link to the inspiration to this, it will come along in an edit.
+Anywho...
+I have to find the link to the inspiration to this, it will come along in an edit.
 It was a guy I saw on Reddit that did something not a million miles away on a plank of Oak with a drill.
 Different vibe but I thought I would give him his props.
 </p>

-<del>Also stay tuned for thingiverse files, I&#8217;ll link it up once I&#8217;ve made the changes.</del>
+<del>Also stay tuned for thingiverse files, I'll link it up once I've made the changes.</del>

 See the following link for the files to make your own! http://www.thingiverse.com/thing:561951